UoB-HPC/SimEng/README.md

 To get started with SimEng, please follow the instructions set out in our [User Documentation](https://uob-hpc.github.io/SimEng-Docs/users/index.html).
 This will cover how to download, build and run SimEng along with a brief overview on how it works.

 If you are interested in developing further SimEng features, and are already familiar with the User Documentation please refer to our [Developer Documentation](https://uob-hpc.github.io/SimEng-Docs/developers.html).
-This offers further depth on how SimEng works and why design decisions that have been made.
+This offers further depth on how SimEng works and the reasoning behind design choices.